Step 5. Specify Location for Helper Appliance

 The Helper Appliance step of the wizard is available only if you have selected the Use a temporary helper appliance option at Step 4.

-At the Helper Appliance step of the wizard, select a Microsoft Hyper-V host for placing a helper appliance (file-level restore appliance).
+At this step, select a Microsoft Hyper-V host for placing a helper appliance (or file-level restore appliance).